What is “innovation”?

 “Instructional Innovation” in District 86 describes the pursuit of techniques, strategies, and practices that help foster better learning outcomes through constant experimentation, reflection, and improvement.

-District 86 supports constant improvement through the use of instructional coaching and continuous professional development.
+Whether instructional innovation emerges in the classroom or takes the form of instructional research that is brought into the classroom, District 86 supports constant improvement through the use of instructional coaching and continuous professional development.
 Each member of our learning community is encouraged to embrace the role of "lifelong learner" as we challenge each other to reach our full potential.